FarronF/limerick-council-meetings/meetings/2022/03/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd February 2022.md

 Following the completion of the scoping and design then the tender competition to procure

 a contractor will be undertaken.
-It is estimated that the work phase from the date of--- 5
+It is estimated that the work phase from the date of
+---
+5

 appointment of a contractor to completion will take six months.
 It is not possible to give a